Jordalenko/Wern-Fawr-B-B/README.md

 Logo:

-Logo design by Rolf Wilkinson.
+Logo provided by owners and cropped with Pixelmator Pro software.

 Photography: